cpldcpu/MisguidedAttention/eval/README.md

 # Evaluation
 This folder contains code for and results of evaluating various Large Language Models (LLMs) on a [subset of 13 prompts](prompts.md) from the Misguided Attention prompt list.

-The evaluation is performed by directly prompting the model without any guiding examples at their default temperature via the API.
+The evaluation is performed by directly prompting the model without any guiding examples (zero shot) at their default temperature via the API.
 Typically 5 results were sampled for each prompt.
 The results were evaluated against contrasting positive and negative criteria by using an LLM as a judge and manually reviewing the results.
 (See [Findings and issues encountered](#findings-and-issues-encountered) for more details)

 ## Result Summary